gregorias/trimdent/README.md

 # trimdent

-`Trimdent` is a simple library for for smartly trimming and unindenting strings.
+`Trimdent` is a simple library for smartly trimming and unindenting strings.

 ```haskell
 >>> import Text.RawString.QQ (r)